 The project aimed to use these simulatedand synthesized MRI data to develop MRI segmentation methods that are as much as possible independent of the specific MR image contrast (T1-weighted, T2-weighthed, etc.), and insensitive to patient and MRI scanner variations (goal 2).

-The project also aims to make the simulated MRI data and annotations available in public databases, which can be used for optimizing and benchmarking image analysis algorithms (often called “algorithm challenges”, see e.g. grand-challenge.org) (goal 3).
+The project also aimed to make the simulated MRI data and annotations available in public databases, which can be used for optimizing and benchmarking image analysis algorithms (often called “algorithm challenges”, see e.g. grand-challenge.org) (goal 3).

 About the research team

-The research in openGTN is performed within a network of 7 R&D institutes spread over Europe.
+The research in openGTN was performed within a network of 7 R&D institutes spread over Europe.
 The Medical Image Analysis group (IMAG/e) of the Department of Biomedical Engineering of the Eindhoven University of Technology, The Netherlands, coordinates the project and hosts 3 Early Stage Researchers (ESRs), supported by the highly prestigious and competitive Marie Curie Innovative Training Networks (ITN) fellowship program.

 More information about the research team can be found under here.

 The openGTN research was organized in 3 work packages (WPs), with 4 specific research objectives (RO).

 The simulation of realistic MR image data of the human brain, spine and heart was performed in 2 stages.
 First realistic ground truth anatomical and functional reference models of these anatomies were created, including variation in shape and tissue properties, and including pathology (Research objective RO1).

 Thereafter the JEMRIS (and similar) MRI simulation software was used to generate realistic MR images of these anatomies (RO2) and make these publicly available (RO3).
 More info about MR simulation with JEMRIS can be found here.
 Alternatively, we used deep-learning based image synthesis methods to generate MRI data (with so-called generative adversarial networks).